cockroachdb/docs/src/current/v21.1/backup.md

 {% include {{ page.version.version }}/backups/bulk-auth-options.md %}

 {{site.data.alerts.callout_info}}
-{% include_cached new-in.html version="v21.1" %} The syntax `BACKUP ...
+{% include new-in.md version="v21.1" %} The syntax `BACKUP ...
 INTO` adds a backup to a collection within the backup destination.
 The path to the backup is created using a date-based naming scheme.
 Versions of CockroachDB prior to v21.1 used the syntax `BACKUP ...
 TO` to backup directly to a specific operator-chosen destination, rather than picking a date-based path.
 The `BACKUP ...
 TO` syntax will be **deprecated** in future releases.
 For more information on this soon-to-be deprecated syntax, [see the docs for v20.2](../v20.2/backup.html) or earlier.
 {{site.data.alerts.end}}

 ### Backup a cluster